 Dan Schneider first entered our lives as Dennis Blunden in five seasons of ABC’s Head of the Class.
 On the big screen, Dan appeared in feature films like The Big Picture and Better Off Dead.

 Behind the camera, Dan Schneider truly came into his own–crafting multiple children’s TV classics that generations of kids have come to know and love.
 From Kenan & Kel to Game Shakers, Dan’s impact on Nickelodeon and some of our favorite shows is impossible to overlook.
 His dedication to fostering young talent has forged incredible bonds, while launching countless careers.
-Some names Dan has worked with include Ariana Grande, Taran Killam, Miranda Cosgrove, Nick Cannon, Victoria Justice, Drake Bell and Josh Peck.
+Some names Dan has worked with include Ariana Grande, Taran Killam, Miranda Cosgrove, Victoria Justice, Drake Bell and Josh Peck.

 Dan’s screenplay credits include Big Fat Liar and the film adaptation of All That’s classic sketch Good Burger, starring Kenan Thompson and Kel Mitchell, two more stars whose careers Dan Schneider helped launch.